Adding UDIDs to iOS development profile

-We would warmly recommend any company to apply to Apple's iOS Developer Enterprise Program, and sign iOS apps for internal use with an Enterprise certificate.
-Please note that this is not a legal document, please refer to Apple's website for the exact terms of service for any Apple service.
+We warmly recommend any company to apply to Apple's iOS Developer Enterprise Program, and sign iOS apps for internal use with an Enterprise certificate.
+Please note that this is not a legal document, and refer to Apple's website for the exact terms of service for any Apple service.

 Open your TestFairy testers page and invite new testers.
 You can add multiple addresses, one per line.

 Your testers will get an email asking them to register their device.
 Once they register, you will get an email with your tester's UDID and their device details will be listed in https://app.testfairy.com/testers

 Once you have all your testers' UDIDs export their details.

 Log into the Apple Developer Portal and go to the Devices area.